Product

 This is where Melody comes in.

-While her work as an Investigator happens silently, her role as a Co-Pilot is what changes your daily life.
-It shifts the job from "writing code" to "having a conversation."
+While her work as an Investigator, Judge and Learner happen silently, her role as a Co-Pilot is what changes your daily life.
+It shifts the job from "writing rules" to "having a conversation", like you would with your peer, only this one is deployed at scale.

 The Co-Pilot in Action: "Is This Okay?”